Forex Regulation & Investors Protection

 ■ NFA -US National Futures Association

 NFA is the US National Futures Association.
-NFA is an independent regulatory organization that aims to protect investors from fraud and to preserve the integrity of the derivatives markets. ► Visit the American NFA
+NFA is an independent regulatory organization that aims to protect investors from fraud and to preserve the integrity of the derivatives. markets. ► Visit the American NFA

 ■ CFTC –US Commodity Futures Trading Commission